Straightforward Step-by-Step GDPR – Marketing and Social Media

 • Do your due diligence on the services and platforms you use – maintain your supply chain standards of data protection (and head off any problems before they occur).

-What about if you’re a Virtual Assistant working with coaches and consultants or the reverse, a coach or consultant with a VA?
+What about if you’re a Virtual Assistant working with clients or you are a business that works with a VA?

 Straightforward Step-by-Step GDPR - Marketing and Social Media 4